Ztrolix/ProjectWhitePebble/README.md

 ### What's new in 3.X?

-- AutoUpdater
 - Custom Installations
 - UI Hub
-- New Texures
+- New Textures

 ### What's new in 4.X.Preview?

+- AutoUpdater
 - Settings Menu
 - UI for Installs
 - RidgeMC Loader
 - Better Launcher
+- JDK 17
+- ZtroLoader

 ## RidgeMC
 ### Info